saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 ```

-## **Needs documentation:**
+## **Needs documentation and testing:**

-LOADIMG/UNLOADIMG - load and unload an image for theming

-KILLSESS (or kill session, need to recall)

 SETENV - "SETENV" allows you to create a variable which are shared with all sessions: `SETENV "MY_SHARED_VAR" "My shared value"` DOES THIS STILL EXIST?

-PARSECNF command to PBAT. parses disc CNF.
-Reference BM/SCRIPTS/BMCONT.PBT `PARSECNF "cdrom0:\SYSTEM.CNF" "BOOT_NAME" "BOOT_TYPE"`

-LOADSRAM - `LOADSRAM "mc0:/BOOT/BM/PS1LOGO.BIN"`  I believe used exclusively for passing PS1 Logo checks.

 ### Found by running BM.ELF in PCSX2 and looking at memory.
 Need to test these to document properly as they are not documented at all.
 Found in RAM by running BM2.ELF in PCSX2